UNICORN UNICYCLE

 Bubble Diagram of Level Layout A

-The above shows the initial grey box level with basic platforms and bridges to navigate.
+The above three images show the initial grey box level with basic platforms and bridges to navigate.
 The second image is of more arted-up islands with enemy and collectable placements.
 The last image is of the final level from a top-down view, showcasing the curve shader and additional obstacles.